 We here and NCC understand that circumstances change and that moving home is difficult enough without needing to worry about no having a job added to the bargain.
 This is why our Dental Assisting Program prepares our students to pass their national Registered Dental Assitant exams, allowing them to practice nationally.

 How Do I Apply for VA Approved Funding?

 - Online – You can apply for your chosen VA benefits program online through the VA Website.
 This streamlined process will only take around 30 minutes to complete.

 - In-Person – You can apply in person through your local VA Office.
 The Regional VA Office for Nevada is located in Reno at 5460 Reno Corporate Drive, Reno, NV 89511.

-At Northwest – Northwest is committed to providing every assistance it can to our country’s servicemembers.
-Call us on (702) 403-1592 to speak to one of our enrollment experts and we will provide you with all the information you’ll need to start your application.
+Northwest – Northwest is committed to providing every assistance it can to our country’s servicemembers.
+Call us at (702) 403-1592 to speak to one of our enrollment experts and we will provide you with all the information you’ll need to start your application.

 Disclaimer: GI Bill® is the U.S. Department of Veterans Affairs (VA) registered trademark.
 More information about education benefits offered by VA is available at the official U.S. government Web site at www.benefits.va.gov/gibill.